How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Savage house has poor indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Savage house has poor indoor air quality (IAQ), it possibly does.

-We spend much of our time indoors.
-As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses may be 2–5 times more contaminated than outdoors, which might lead to long-term health issues.
+We are indoors a lot.
+In fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which can create long-term health problems.

-We’ve made a list of the most common origins of inferior IAQ, the issues they create and how you can remedy these indoor air pollutants.
-If you’re worried about the air inside your house, we suggest talking with a specialist like Gopher Heating and Air Conditioning about which products are ideal for your house.
+We’ve compiled a list of the most common causes of bad IAQ, the issues they make and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your house, we recommend chatting with a expert like Gopher Heating and Air Conditioning about which products are best for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from regular household products.
+Volatile organic compounds, or VOCs, are chemicals released by everyday household items.

 • Furniture